EclecticTaco/pazaak/pazaak/README.md

 ## Need to Refactor
 * ~~Refactor Card and PickCards to dynamically render instead of hardcoding and repeating~~
 * Move all state to Redux
-* Move even handlers to a enclosing DIV tag instead of on the Card component
 * Move num generator func to a utils folder
-* Rename all params and values to be consistent across all components
+* ~~Rename all params and values to be consistent across all components~~
+* Create a func to map all cards

 ## Stretch Goals
 1. Limited pool of initial starting cards